-Adam Kempenaar is in his 17th season with the Chicago Blackhawks and second as Vice President of Digital Content.
+Adam Kempenaar is in his 18th season with the Chicago Blackhawks and third as Vice President of Digital Content.
 Kempenaar joined the club in 2002 as Web Producer before being appointed Director of New Media and Publications in 2008, Senior Director of New Media and Creative Services in 2012 and Senior Executive Director of Digital Content in 2016.

 With a focus on engaging content that showcases player personalities and behind the scenes access, the Blackhawks lead the National Hockey League in social media following across Facebook, Twitter, Instagram and Snapchat.
 In 2016, the Blackhawks' #WhatsYourGoal social media and video campaign was recognized by SportsBusiness Journal as a finalist for Best in Sports Social at its annual Sports Business Awards.
 In 2009, the club's social efforts were recognized by technology site Mashable for "Best Brand Use of Twitter."
 The following year, the Blackhawks were finalists for Mashable's "Must Follow Brand."